 For many people who have been a victim of a pedestrian accident, life is never the same because of permanent disability, chronic pain, and psychological trauma.
 Cases like this require serious and professional representation, guidance, support, and appropriate resolution.

-That being said, we strongly recommend to turn to our experienced personal injury attorney as soon as possible after the accident occured.
-We understand how overwhelmed and lost you may feel and promise you the best representation from investigating and preparing your case to recovering the reasonable compensation for your injuries and losses.
-We can help you find the appropriate and caring doctors, pay your medical bills and work on gathering necessary evidence for your accident.
+Contact us for experienced personal injury attorney representation as soon as possible after a pedestrian accident.
+We thoroughly investigate and prepare each case to recover maximum compensation for your injuries and losses.
+We can help you find appropriate and caring doctors, receive fair payment for your medical bills, and work on gathering necessary evidence for your case.

-At Amerberg Law group we work diligently with each client and deal with all types of pedestrian accidents, including drunk drivers, speeding and running red lights drivers, drug-impared and reckless behavior drivers.
-Countless similar cases in our portfolio allow us to handle a big variety of them and help hundreds of people every day.
-We choose the right strategy for your specific circumstances and make sure it brings you the most valuable resolution.
-We will protect you.
+At Amerberg Law Group we deal with all types of pedestrian accidents, including accidents due to drivers who are drunk or drug-impaired, speeding, running red lights, or from other reckless driver behavior.
+Countless similar cases in our portfolio allow us to handle a large variety of them and help hundreds of people every day.
+We work diligently with each client to choose the right strategy for each case’s specific circumstances.
+We’re here to protect you.

 - Driving under the influence

 - Lane splitting

 - Sudden stops

 - Dangerous road conditions

 - Hazard on the road